mustanish/common-utils/README.md

 **BREAKING CHANGES:**
 - **HTTP Utility Constructor**: `NewHTTPUtil(logger, config)` now requires configuration parameter
-- **Simplified Configuration**: Removed complex builder patterns in favor of simple struct-based configuration
+- **Simplified Configuration**: New configuration approach for easier usage
-- **Smart Defaults**: Pass `nil` for config to use all defaults, or set only properties you want to override

 **New Features:**
-- **Simple Override Pattern**: Set only the config properties you want to change, everything else uses defaults automatically
+- **Simple Override**: Set only the config properties you want to change, everything else uses defaults automatically
-- **Zero-Value Detection**: Non-zero values override defaults, zero values use defaults
+- **Smart Defaults**: Pass `nil` for config to use all defaults
 - **Cleaner API**: Single constructor with intuitive configuration behavior

 **Migration Guide:**